 In relation to benefits earned prior to 1 April 2014, the assumption for real salary increases (salary increases in excess of price inflation) will be determined by an allowance of 1.25% p.a. over the inflation assumption as described above.
 This includes allowance for promotional increases.
-In addition to the long term salary increase assumption allowance has been made for expected short term pay restraint for some employers as budgeted in their financial plan.
-For example, for public sector employers this results in a total salary increase of 1.0% per annum to 2019/20 in line with Government policy.
+In addition to the long-term salary increase assumption, for certain employers allowance may be made for expected short term pay restraint.
+In such circumstances, the default assumption is for pay growth of 2% (covering both headline increases and incremental drift) each year from the valuation date up to 31st March 2023 although employers will be able to opt for the long-term assumption only should they wish.